Map-Adaptive Goal-Based Trajectory Prediction: Method

 \subsection{Graph Network Formulation}

 A central aspect of our approach is that each actor can have a variable number of candidate goal paths, where the number depends on the complexity of the lane geometry in the surrounding scene.
 In order to generate a corresponding number of trajectories, we draw inspiration from set-based and graph-based neural network architectures~\citep{zaheer2017deep,battaglia2018relational}.
 This style of architecture allows us to learn an equivariant function of the input set of goals, which is agnostic to the ordering of the goals.
 The function produces a corresponding set of output elements that have a one-to-one mapping with the input elements.
-In our case, we develop a simple graph model that allows us to predict one or more trajectories per input goal along with a categorical distribution over the trajectories.
+In our case, we develop a very simple graph model that allows us to predict one or more trajectories per input goal along with a categorical distribution over the trajectories.

 The structure of our Graph Network Module is shown in Figure~\ref{fig:method}.
 Each graph contains two types of nodes: a single actor node $A$ and multiple goal nodes $G_j$.
 The graph also has directed edges $E_j$ that originate at each goal node and terminate at the actor node.
-Let $N$ be the number of goal nodes, $g_j = \phi_g(R_j)$ be the encoded path raster representation (goal node attributes), $a = \phi_s(H)$ be the encoded actor state representation (actor node attributes), and $e_j$ be the path-relative actor state rollout (edge attributes), as described in the previous section.
-We then execute two layers of graph network updates, using the following update functions applied in order from left to right:
+Let $N$ be the number of goal nodes, $g_j = \phi_g(R_j)$ be the encoded path raster representation (goal node attributes), $a = \phi_s(H)$ be the encoded actor state representation (actor node attributes), and $e_j$ be the path-relative actor state rollout (edge attributes), as described in Section~\ref{sec:method-input-output-representation}.
+We execute two layers of graph network updates, using the following update functions applied in order from left to right:

 where $\tilde{e}_j$ and $\tilde{a}$ then become the edge and actor node representations that are used in the subsequent graph layer.
 We note that the goal node latent representation does not get updated in the graph network layers because it does not have any incoming edges in the graph.
-Here $\phi_e(\cdot)$ and $\phi_a(\cdot)$ are MLPs and $\psi(\cdot)$ is a permutation-invariant aggregation function (we use the mean).
+However, the edge latent representations eventually capture information from the full set of goals, not just one single goal.
+Here $\phi_e(\cdot)$ and $\phi_a(\cdot)$ are 2-layer MLPs and $\psi(\cdot)$ is a permutation-invariant aggregation function (we use the mean).
 Given the resulting node and edge representations, we predict the goal-based trajectories and probabilities from the actor-goal edges and predict the goal-free trajectories and probabilities from the actor node.